Merlin (bird): Description

 The merlin is 24–33 cm long with a 50–73 cm wingspan.
 Compared with most other small falcons, it is more robust and heavily built.
 Males average at about 165 g and females are typically about 230 g.
-There is considerable variation, however, throughout the birds' range and—in particular in migratory populations—over the course of a year.
-Thus, adult males may weigh 125–210 g, and females 190–300 g.
-Each wing measures 18.2–23.8 cm, the tail measures 12.7–18.5 cm and the tarsus measures 3.7 cm.
+Considerable variation, however, is seen throughout the birds' range, and in particular in migratory populations, over the course of a year.
+Thus, adult males may weigh 125–210 g and females 190–300 g.
+Each wing measures 18.2–23.8 cm, the tail measures 12.7–18.5 cm and the tarsi measure 3.7 cm.
 Such sexual dimorphism is common among raptors; it allows males and females to hunt different prey animals and decreases the territory size needed to feed a mated pair.

 The male merlin has a blue-gray back, ranging from almost black to silver-gray in different subspecies.
-Its underparts are buff- to orange-tinted and more or less heavily streaked with black to reddish brown.
+His underparts are buff- to orange-tinted and more or less heavily streaked with black to reddish brown.
 The female and immature are brownish-gray to dark brown above, and whitish buff spotted with brown below.
 Besides a weak whitish supercilium and the faint dark malar stripe—which are barely recognizable in both the palest and the darkest birds—the face of the merlin is less strongly patterned than in most other falcons.
 Nestlings are covered in pale buff down feathers, shading to whitish on the belly.